-Which city is cheaper, Airlie Beach or Canberra?
+Which place is cheaper, Airlie Beach or Canberra?

 These are the overall average travel costs for the two destinations.

 Should I visit Canberra or Airlie Beach?
 This is a common question asked by many travelers.
 By figuring out which city has activities that align with your interests along with knowing which is more affordable, you'll understand where you can get more bang for your buck.
 So, let's dive into the details and the data, which all comes from actual travelers.

 Canberra is a under-rated, cultural, and diverse city.
 Since it's a large city, you'll find plenty of things to do.
 It's also known for food, hiking, and shopping.

 Airlie Beach is a paradise, laid back, and slow-paced town.
 It's considered by many to be an absolutely beautiful destination, too.
 Visitors also love the food, scuba diving and snorkeling, and beaches.